abde0089/JQuery-Mobile-App/reademe.md

 Android phone software provided with your device.

-1- Fork the Github repository into a folder on your computer.
+1-Fork the Github repository into a folder on your computer.

 2- To download to your phone Connect your device to your Laptop or Desktop

-'''bash
+      bash

       Make sure you enable USB debugging.
-'''

 3- Copy the folder from your computer onto your phone storage.
 4- Browse and open the index.html